i4mi/MobileAccessGateway/README.md

 # IPF HAPI-FHIR IHE ITI springboot example

 This is a simple [IPF](https://oehf.github.io/ipf/) [HAPI-FHIR](https://hapifhir.io/) example.
-It demonstrates a mock [IHE PIXm actor Patient Identifier Crossreference Manager](https://oehf.github.io/ipf-docs/docs/ihe/iti83/) for the ITI-83 transaction.
+It demonstrates a mock interface for IHE MHD [ITI-65, 66, 67, 68] and IHE PIXm, PRIM for the ITI-83 and ITI-93 transaction for the server actors.
 It does not use any Groovy code or XML configuration files for Camel, everything is done in Java code and in a single YAML file for the Spring Boot configuration.
 This example is based on a combination of [qligier/ipf-example](https://github.com/qligier/ipf-example) and [ipf-tutorials-fhir](https://github.com/oehf/ipf/tree/master/tutorials/fhir).

 ## Run the JAR